In Adobe ColdFusion Builder, select Help > Check for Updates. If any new updates are available, ColdFusion Builder downloads and installs the updates.

 - Select Help > Dynamic Help.

 To change the default keyboard shortcut binding, select Window > Preferences > General > Keys, and change the associated binding for the Dynamic Help command.
-For more information on changing keyboard shortcuts, see CFML Editor keyboard shortcuts.

 Using ColdFusion Builder, you can develop ColdFusion applications in a full-featured IDE that lets you complete the following tasks: